‘Teen Mom 2’ Leah Messer Reportedly Refuses To Properly Care For Daughter Ali? Fans Weigh In

 “I’ve seen a lot more positive out of Ali,” Corey Simms told Leah Messer during the episode.
 “I’m still holding onto the faith that she’s going to improve more.”

 Leah Messer and her first ex-husband share two children together, twins Ali and Aleeah, but were married for just months.
-As fans of the show will recall, Leah Messer married her first husband in late 2010 and in 2011, after she admitted to cheating on him days before they wed, they parted ways.
+As fans of the show will recall, Leah Messer married her first husband in late 2010 and in 2011, after she had admitted to cheating on him days before they wed, they parted ways.

-Since she split with Simms in 2011, Leah Messer got married for a second time and welcomed her youngest child, Adalynn, in 2013.
+Since she split with Simms in 2011, Leah Messer got married for the second time and welcomed her youngest child, Adalynn, in 2013.
 However, despite her efforts to create a family unit, her second marriage also ended in divorce after her former husband, Jeremy Calvert, accused her of cheating on him in late 2014.

 Leah Messer has not yet directly addressed the online backlash into her reported refusal to do as her daughter’s doctor advised, but in the past, she hasn’t hesitated to speak her mind when it comes to MTV and the way they have chosen to portray her on the show.
 Months ago, as Leah Messer was slammed by fans for allegedly using drugs and failing to act as a decent parent, she targeted the network for showing her story in a negative light.